WojtekKamilowski/CI_PP4_MPN/README.md

 ## Project Goals

 ### User Goals
-- Control stock levels of food at home.
+- Control stock levels of food at home. (user stories: 1 - 7, 9, 10)
-- Reduce food waste.
+- Reduce food waste. (user stories: 1 - 7, 9, 10)
-- Reduce money waste.
+- Reduce money waste. (user stories: 1 - 7, 9, 10)
-- Avoid leaving expired food in storage areas.
+- Avoid leaving expired food in storage areas. (user story: 9)
-- Better plan where to store food according to temperature requirements.
+- Better plan where to store food according to temperature requirements. (user story: 10)
-- Easy navigation through the website.
+- Easy navigation through the website. (user story: 11)
-- Ask questions or provide feedback for the website owner by using the contact form.
+- Ask questions or provide feedback for the website owner by using the contact form. (user story: 8)
-- Find social media of the website to find more content about saving food and network with other users.
+- Find social media of the website to find more content about saving food and network with other users. (user story: 11)

 ### Business Owner Goals
-- Allow users to organize information about stored food in storagespaces.
+- Allow users to organize information about stored food in storagespaces. (user stories: 1 - 7, 9, 10 & 15)
-- Provide users with a simple application helping to reduce food waste.
+- Provide users with a simple application helping to reduce food waste. (user stories: 1 - 7, 9, 10 & 15)
-- Help users to better organize their food storage.
+- Help users to better organize their food storage. (user stories: 1 - 7, 9, 10 & 15)
-- Collect feedback or answer questions from the users by using the contact form.
+- Collect feedback or answer questions from the users by using the contact form. (user stories: 8, 12, 13, 14)
-- Allow users to easily visit social media pages of the owner.
+- Allow users to easily visit social media pages of the owner. (user story: 15)

 [Back to Table Of Contents](#table-of-contents)